-The remaining Municipal Reserves owing (5.6 hectares± for 6 City Annex lands) will be provided as 2.42 hectares± in land and the balance of land (3.18 hectares±) to be provided as cash-in-lieu at fair market value.
+The Remaining-remaining Municipal Reserves_owing (5.6 hectares± for 6 City Annex lands) will be-provided as 2.42 hectares± in land and the balance of land (3.18 hectares±) to be provided as cash-in-lieu at fair market value.
 The amount of cash-in-lieu paid at time of subdivision will be a percentage based on the area of land being subdivided verses the Midtown site area.
 Cash-in-lieu will be required at this percentage even when Municipal Reserve is dedicated in the subdivision.
-Exact amounts dedicated as land and paid in cash will be determined at time of subdivision.
-A Municipal Reserve shortfall of 0.156 hectares± is noted and may be required as cash-in-lieu from 6 City Annex.
+Exact amounts dedicated as land and paid in cash will be determined at time of subdivision. allocated in the following ways: